-Today, I’ll be talking about Gary Frank, an artist on my list of favourites just outside my top 5.
+Today, in my series about comic book artists, I’ll be talking about Gary Frank, an artist on my list of favourites just outside my top 5.
 Like a lot of people, I discovered Frank’s art when he did a two-year run on Peter David’s Incredible Hulk (between #401 and 425) back in 1993.
 It wasn’t his first work (he started out doing work for Marvel UK on Motormouth & Killpower and Dark Angel) but he seemed to be fully formed as an artist straight off.
 That’s not to say he hasn’t got better as an artist in the intervening years, just that he seemed confident and strong in his style and storytelling in his first major work on a US superhero book.
 Especially as he was following fan-favourite Dale Keown on the run that made him ‘hot’.

 Over the next few years, he did various books (including a run on Gen13 with John Arcudi) before becoming the artist on Peter David’s revamp of Supergirl (is that series even part of continuity any more?).
 They already had the dynamic of a writer and artist in sync with each other, and Frank had proved he could do emotions and humour with the Hulk, so it was a good match, and Frank was able to draw a teenage girl that was actually recognisable as a teenager.